-CIA Used Marble Framework to Cover its Tracks, Capable of Faking Russian Hacking
+CIA Developed Marble Framework to Cover its Tracks, Capable of Faking Russian Hacking

-The CIA used an anti-forensic framework to cover its tracks that could make it seem like cyberattacks came from other countries, including Russia.
+The CIA developed an anti-forensic framework to cover its tracks that could make it seem like cyberattacks came from other countries, including Russia.

 The 2016 US Presidential election was marred by allegations that the Russians were responsible for hacking the election in favor of now President Trump.

-WikiLeaks’ release of Vault 7 “Marble” on Friday revealed that the CIA actively covered its hacking tracks by implementing a secret anti-forensic malware named Marble that was capable of faking cyberattacks from other countries.
+WikiLeaks’ release of Vault 7 “Marble” on Friday revealed that the CIA developed tools to cover its hacking tracks by implementing a secret anti-forensic malware named Marble that was capable of faking cyberattacks from other countries.

-That means that the CIA has the capability of attacking systems from what appears to be Russia, China, North Korea, Arabic-speaking countries, and Iran, but in reality the attacks would be coming directly from the CIA.
+That means that the CIA has the capability of attacking systems from what appears to be Russia, China, North Korea, Arabic-speaking countries, and Iran, but in reality the attacks would be coming directly from the CIA or whomever has access to its tools.

 Unlike previous dumps by WikiLeaks that revealed CIA spy programs that were from several years ago, Marble was in full use in 2016 and reached version 1.o in 2015.